-In this unit students focus on the production and post-production stages of the media production process, bringing the media production design created in Unit 3 to its realisation.
-They refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards completion.
+In this unit you focus on the production and post-production stages of the media production process, bringing the preproduction plans created in Unit 3 to their realisation.

+You refine your media production (SAT) in response to feedback and through personal reflection, documenting the refinements/iterations of the production as you work towards completion.